Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- So far this season, 18.2% of the 556 passes thrown by his team have gone Anderson's way.

-- Anderson has seen the ball thrown his way seven times in the red zone this season, 14.6% of his team's 48 red zone pass attempts.
+- Anderson (seven red zone targets) has been the recipient of 14.6% of his team's 48 red zone pass attempts.

-- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the football 43.6% of the time.
+- The Panthers, who rank 29th in the NFL in points scored, have dropped back to pass 56.4% of the time while running the ball 43.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Anderson's matchup with the Buccaneers.